-Tracking your calories and macronutrients — protein, fat and carbs — can provide concrete information about how much you’re taking in.
+That’s why tracking your calories and macronutrients — protein, fat, and carbs — can provide concrete information about how much you’re taking in.
 This will allow you to modify your diet if needed.

 Here’s a review of several user-friendly apps and websites to track your nutrient intake.